 Gable vents come in different shapes and sizes to accommodate most needs, but the triangular or rectangular vents are the easiest to build.
-Measure the space where you want to install the gable louver vent to pick the best shape.
+Measure the space where you want to install the gable louver vent to pick the best size and shape.

 Step 2 - Draw a Plan for Cutting the Lumber or PVC for the Vent

 Your building plan for the louver vent must include the following: vent box walls 3/4-inch wide by 2-3/4 inches deep; face trim attached to the vent box, 2-3/4 inches deep; and 2-inch molding for your exterior wall.
 Louvers should measure 3/4-inch thick by 3-1/2 inches top to bottom.
 They should tilt at 30 degrees away from vertical and overlap each other by 3/4 inch.
 Between each louver bottom, the exposed airspace should be no more than 7/8-inch.

 Step 3 - Cut the Wall Space to House the Louver Vent

 Measure carefully and check all measurements before cutting.
 Remove the drywall and check for wiring and pipes in the area where you are cutting.
 If cutting through a wall covered in aluminum siding, mark the cut lines on the interior wall, and cut through the siding.
 If you are cutting through a brick wall, use a diamond-bladed saw to cut through the bricks on the outside.

 Step 4 - Assemble the Louver Vent